douglasgreen/outlines/computing/programming_languages/php.md

 2.  **Reading Error Logs**:

-    -   Check PHP error logs for any errors or warnings that don\'t show up directly on the browser.
+    -   Check PHP error logs for any errors or warnings that don't show up directly on the browser.

 3.  **Using var_dump() and print_r()**: